Statistical determinism in non-Lipschitz dynamical systems: Proofs

+by the conditions of the lemma, one can show the Cauchy convergence of the gradients $\nabla G_s$ in the limit $s \to -\infty$.
+Since the bound in (\ref{Ggrad_5}) does not depend on $\by$, the convergence is uniform in $\mathcal{B}(\mathcal{A}_+)$.
+This proves the continuity of the limiting gradient $\nabla G$ in (\ref{Gdef2}).

 ($ii$) Consider the pair of functions $\by(\tau)$ and $w(\tau) = G(\by(\tau))$, where $\by(\tau)$ satisfies equation (\ref{eqU3firstbar}).
 Obviously, these functions satisfy the first equation of (\ref{eq_RenX2}).
 The second equation in (\ref{eq_RenX2}) can be transformed to the form (\ref{eqU3secondCopy}) with the time change (\ref{eq_proof1d}).
-This equation is verified through exactly the same derivations as in Lemma~\ref{lemma2}, but now taking into account that the integrals converge uniformly for all $\by \in \mathcal{B}(\mathcal{A}_+)$.

-($iii$) The bound (\ref{Ggrad_6}) proves that the convergence of integrals in (\ref{Ggrad}) is uniform not only with respect to $\by_0$, but also with respect to sufficiently small $C^1$-perturbations of the functions $\bFF_s(\by)$ and $F_r(\by)$.
+Then, this equation is verified as in Lemma~\ref{lemma2}, taking into account that the integrals converge uniformly for all $\by \in \mathcal{B}(\mathcal{A}_+)$. ($iii$) Using the uniform bound (\ref{Ggrad_5}) one proves that the convergence of integrals in (\ref{Ggrad}) as $s \to -\infty$ is uniform not only with respect to $\by$, but also with respect to sufficiently small $C^1$-perturbations of the functions $\bFF_\s(\by)$ and $F_\rr(\by)$.
 This implies that such perturbations lead to $C^1$-perturbations of $G(\by)$.
-This statement is extended to the $C^k$ case for $k > 1$ in the same way as in the proof of the item ($i$) above. \end{proof}